charlesleavitt/EyesOfArgus/README.md

 ### Note:
 If you have any permissions errors run the program with "sudo" permissions or recursively change the permissions on the EyesOfArgus directory with: "sudo chmod -R 777 EyesOfArgus"
+A demo of the sample log is here: http://eoa.charlesleavitt.net/